 "Academic writing is a challenge.
 It demands that you build on work done by others but create something original from it.
 The foundation of good academic work - in research and in writing - is honesty.
 By acknowledging where you have used the ideas, work, or words of others, you maintain your academic integrity..."
 (MIT Academic Integrity Handbook, p.
 3).

 Violations of Academic Integrity

 Adapted from: Academic Integrity at Massachusetts Institute of Technology: A Handbook for Students.
-Retrieved July 6, 2007 from http://web.mit.edu/academicintegrity/ copy other's work without the use of quotation marks, it is not an acceptable practice here.
-Whether it is with or without intention, if you present another person's work as your own, it is considered plagiarism.
-Plagiarism is:
+Retrieved July 6, 2007 from http://web.mit.edu/academicintegrity/

 Plagiarism